 It might be easier to see the discoloration when the water is moving:

 The seawater intake for the entire marine lab is straight off the point here in the surf zone, so this mucky water is the exact same stuff that's trickling through our labs.
-When I returned to the lab on Monday after a 4-day absence the first thing I noticed when I opened the door was the smell, which I recognized the odor immediately because we get red tides like this every year or so.
-It's not really a horrible smell, like the smell of dead sea things, but it gets classified in my mind as bad because of what it connotes.
+When I returned to the lab on Monday after a 4-day absence the first thing I noticed when I opened the door was the smell, which I recognized immediately because we get red tides like this every year or so.
+It's not really a horrible smell, like the smell of dead sea things, but it gets classified in my mind as 'bad' because of what it connotes.
 And it can get really bad, if the gunk accumulates and begins to rot.

 When the cell concentration is this high, filter apparatuses get clogged up fast.
 This applies to both mechanical and biological filters.
 Unlike, say, small sediment particles that get suspended in water but act more or less independently of each other, the cells of these blooming dinoflagellates are sticky.
 They glom together in stringy mucilaginous masses, and tend to settle out in little eddies and areas with less water movement.
 When this muck settles on animals' bodies, it can clog up gills or other respiratory surfaces, making gas exchange difficult or impossible.
 So while the red tide persists we siphon out tanks and flush tables at least once daily.

 I guess when you see the color of these masses of cells, it makes sense to call this phenomenon a red tide.
 Under the microscope, however, the cells are golden.
 Based on the guilty party of the last big red tide event we had and some sampling data from Santa Cruz and Monterey dated 7 September, I'm pretty sure the cells are Akashiwo sanguinea.
 The cells are fairly large by dinoflagellate standards, ~100 µm long, and have the usual pair of flagella (1 wrapped around the middle and the other trailing free) that propel the cells through the water.